01mf02/jq-lang-spec/semantics.md

 We discuss the remaining cases for $\varphi$:

 - "$..$": Update the input value and all recursively contained values.
-  This is very similar to "$..$" in @tab:eval-semantics, but there, $r$ is defined as
+  This is very similar to the evaluation of "$..$" in @tab:eval-semantics, but there, $r$ is defined as
   "$., (.[]? | r)$", whereas here, it is
   "$(.[]? | r), .$" --- the arguments of the concatenation are swapped.
   This leads values to be updated before the values that contain them.
-  We will see the effect of this in @ex:rec-update.
+  We discuss the effect of this in @ex:rec-update.
 - $f \alt g$: Updates using $f$ if $f$ yields some non-false value, else updates using $g$.
   Here, we first call $f$ as a "probe".
   If it yields at least one output that is considered "true"